 You can redeem Nectar points on easyJet flights, holidays, restaurant outings, trips to the cinema and more – view the full list here.

 If you're a regular M&S Shopper, the M&S credit card offers one M&S point for every £1 you spend there and a point for every £2 you spend elsewhere.
 Every 100 points gives you a £1 M&S voucher.
 The representative APR is 16.9%.

 The John Lewis Waitrose Partnership card gives you one point for every £1 you spend at John Lewis (in-store and online), Waitrose (in-store and online) and Greenbee.com.
 You earn one point for every £2 you spend elsewhere.
 Every 500 points is worth £5 in John Lewis/Waitrose vouchers.
 It's obviously one of your most popular credit cards, as it won the Most Loved Credit Card category in the 2012 Lovemoney Awards.
 The representative APR is 16.9%.

 American Express Preferred Rewards

 If you put most of your spending on your plastic and you like to travel, you might also consider the American Express Preferred Rewards Gold charge card.
 This card gives you roughly one Membership Reward point for every pound you spend.
-You can spend these on flights (although you'll need to pay taxes and fees), hotels, shopping gift cards, and luxury items.
-You can also transfer them to other schemes such as Avios and Nectar on a one-for-one basis.
+You can spend these on flights, hotels, shopping gift cards, and luxury items.
 Apply now and you'll receive 20,000 points if you spend £2,000 in the first three months.